NilPointer-Software/bdfd-wiki/src/guides/json.md

 > This guide will utilize [Character Escaping](./characterEscaping.md) and the [`$optOff`](../bdscript/optOff.md) function.

 ## $jsonParse
-`$jsonParse` is the main function to start working with other JSON functions.\
+`$jsonParse` is the primary function used when working with JSON data.\
-This function parses a JSON string into an object with which you can work further.
+This function parses a JSON string into an object which can then be used by other JSON functions.

 ### Syntax
 ```